Skip to Content

 Syngonium plant with watering can and twine.

-They will benefit from misting to keep the humidity high.
-You can also place the pot on a tray of pebbles in water to increase humidity.
+Arrowhead plants like high humidity, so they enjoy having their leaves sprayed with a plant mister.
+You can also place the plant on a tray of pebbles in water to increase humidity.

-When the top soil becomes dry to the to the touch slightly, but do not let the soil dry out.
+Water your Syngonium when the soil becomes dry to the touch about 1 inch into the soil.
+Make sure not let the soil completely dry out.

 Arrowhead plant soil and temperature needs

-Feed this plant regularly with a liquid fertilizer during the spring and summer months.
-No feeding is necessary in the winter because the plant is dormant and the growth slows down.
+Feed this plant regularly with a liquid indoor plant fertilizer during the spring and summer months.
+No feeding is necessary in the winter when the plant’s growth slows down and it becomes dormant.

 Arrowhead plant foliage